Skills: One Agent Toolbox That Ends MCP Micromanagement

 7 min read

-Claude Code Skills changes this equation entirely.
+Claude Code Skills changes the equation.

 Hero image showing a single unified toolbox replacing scattered MCP configurations

-The MCP Juggling Act
+The MCP juggling act

 Project A (web development):